63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-01.md

 The config and deploy scripts can also deploy CloudFormation stacks that maintain other infrastructure such as storage, network, and even IAM roles and policies.

-These are manual processes as they don't occur often and don't require a deployment pipeline like an application does.
-They have a different **lifecycle** than your application, and are often handled and **owned** by those in roles outside of application developers.
+These are manual processes as they don't occur often and don't require a deployment pipeline like an application would.
+They have a different **lifecycle** than your application, do not require deployment and testing automation, and are often handled and **owned** by those in roles outside of application developers.
 This follows the "Separation of Stacks" best practice to [Organize your stacks by lifecycle and ownership](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#organizingstacks).

 # 2. Create a cache storage stack with S3 and DynamoDb resources

 > An AWS account can only have ONE cache storage stack per Prefix, per region.
 Check the CloudFormation stacks via the AWS Web Console for the existence of `<prefix>-cache-data-storage`.
-If it already exists, read through but skip the act of configuring and deploying this solution.
+If it already exists, read through (but skip the act of) configuring and deploying this solution.
 We will visit storage stacks again in a later tutorial.

 If `<prefix>-cache-data-storage` does not exist as a CloudFormation stack, in the SAM Config repository, create the storage configuration for cache-data.

-> Note: If you have not cloned your organization's SAM Config repository to your local machine, refer to the [Introductory Read me: SAM Configuration Repository](../../README.md#sam-configuration-repository)
+> Note: If you have not yet cloned your organization's SAM Config repository to your local machine, refer to the [Introductory Read me: SAM Configuration Repository](../../README.md#sam-configuration-repository)

 ```bash
 ./cli/config.py storage acme cache-data --profile ACME_DEV_PROFILE